-Program Name/Description Туре Frequency Target Undergraduate Student Orientation The University's summer and winter orientation pro- grams for approximately 4,600 incoming undergradu- ate students emphasize crime prevention, personal responsibility, and bystander education.
-Representa- tives from Student Health Services, the Sexual Assault Response & Prevention Center, Judicial Affairs, and the Boston University Police discuss strategies for keeping the newest members of the BU community healthy and safe.
-This panel presentation includes the following: Orientation covers a wide array of topics summarized below.
-Annually to New Students Students Orientation/Student Well-Being- Student Health Services The Student Health Services presentation includes information on resources and services that promote student health and safety.
-Incoming students learn about BU's Good Samaritan Policy for substance- related emergencies, how the University supports students who may choose to use substances or abstain, and watch a brief video of peers talking about safety strategies in situations with alcohol. substance misuse prevention, prosocial bystander, recovery support, looking out for one another.
-Summer and Winter Orientation Students (incoming first-year and transfer students) Orientation-Sexual Assault Response & Prevention Center (SARP) Graduate Orientation-Crime Prevention Tips The Sexual Assault Response and Prevention Cen- ter introduces students to their office and services.
-Topics covered include how to be an active prosocial bystander and ways they can be involved in preven- tion efforts on campus.
+Program Name/Description Туре Frequency Target Undergraduate Student Orientation The University's summer and winter orientation programs for approximately 4,600 incoming undergraduate students emphasize crime prevention, personal responsibility, and bystander education.
+Representatives from Student Health Services, the Sexual Assault Response & Prevention Center, Judicial Affairs, and the Boston University Police discuss strategies for keeping the newest members of the BU community healthy and safe.
+Orientation covers a wide array of topics summarized below.
+Annually to New Students Students (incoming first-year and transfer students) Orientation/Student Well-Being- Student Health Services The Student Health Services presentation and online Blackboard course module includes information on resources and services that promote student health and safety.
+Incoming students learn about BU's Good Samaritan Policy for substance-related emergencies, how the University supports students who may choose to use substances or abstain, and watch a brief video of peers talking about safety strategies in situations with alcohol. substance misuse prevention, prosocial bystander, recovery support, looking out for one another.
+Summer and Winter Orientation Students (incoming first-year and transfer students) Orientation-Sexual Assault Response &amp; Prevention Center (SARP) Graduate Orientation-Crime Prevention Tips The Sexual Assault Response and Prevention Center introduces students to their office and services through an in-person orientation and online Blackboard course module.
+The online module topics covered include how to be an active prosocial bystander and ways they can be involved in prevention efforts on campus.
 Included is a true story about intervening to prevent sexual assault as told by a current BU student.
-SARP staff also introduce the response services offered to BU students, including the 24-hour crisis line; advocacy and accompaniment; and individual and group counseling services. primary rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking prevention and awareness /prosocial bystander Summer and Winter Orientation Students (incoming first-year and transfer students)
+SARP staff also introduce the response services offered to BU students, including the 24-hour crisis line; advocacy and accompaniment; and individual and group counseling services.
+The in-person orientation primarily focused on ways to get support as a survivor and how to get involved as a volunteer primary rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking prevention and awareness /prosocial bystander Summer and Winter Orientation Students (incoming first-year and transfer students)